matthewhall78/hello-world/resume.md

 	* Collaborated daily with a Scrum Team and participated in the standard scrum meetings (daily standups, backlog refinement, product design sessions, user feedback sessions, sprint reviews, sprint planning and biweekly retrospectives)
 	* Coordinated with executive leadership to review alignment to the overall goals of the organization

-## Sr. Scrum Master:
+## Sr. Scrum Master: ( 2 years )
-### Information, Innovation & Technology Division, Strategic Initiatives and Business Transformation Branch, Development and Digital Services Section: Oct 2016 - Oct 2018
+### Information, Innovation & Technology Division, Strategic Initiatives and Business Transformation Branch, Development and Digital Services Section ( 2 years )

 - Premier Awards:
 	* 2017 Regional Finalist in the Category of Innovation